Inference of the optical depth to reionization $\tau$ from $\textit{Planck}$ CMB maps with convolutional neural networks

-After evaluating and validating the performance of the NNs on simulations, we apply our trained models to \planck{} \srolltwo{} maps at 100 and 143~GHz.
+After evaluating and validating the performance of the NNs on simulations, we applied our trained models to \planck{} \srolltwo{} maps at 100 and 143~GHz.
 For the minimally retrained model, which is the one that leads to fully unbiased results on the \srolltwo{} simulations, we obtain $\tau_{\rm NN}=0.0579\pm0.0082$ on our fiducial $f_{\rm sky}=0.5$ mask.
 This value is in very good agreement with the one obtained from the empirical likelihood based on cross power spectra reported in P2020, which relies on the same set of simulations.
 We consider this a remarkable result of our work, given the fact that the two estimators are intrinsically different.
-However, we note that our final uncertainty on the $\tau_{\rm NN}$ estimate, evaluated through simulations and involving the ensemble average of 100 NN models, is about $30\%$ larger than the one obtained in P2020.
+However, we note that our final uncertainty on the $\tau_{\rm NN}$ estimate, which we evaluated from simulations and the ensemble average of 100 NN models, is about $30\%$ larger than the one obtained in P2020.
 This is because our NN estimator does not reach minimum variance and, moreover, we could rely only on a limited number of \srolltwo{} simulations to inform the NN about systematic effects.
 The minimal retraining approach allows us to achieve unbiased results, but at the cost of an increased variance.

-Given its good performance on \srolltwo{} simulations for $\tau\sim0.06$, we also also apply the Gaussian model to the the \planck{} data.
-In this second case we obtain $\tau_{\rm NN}=0.0588\pm0.0063$, still in agreement with the estimate reported in the literature, and with a similar level of uncertainty.
+An effective robustness test against systematics-induced ``unknown unknowns'' is to predict $\tau$ from \srolltwo{} simulations using the Gaussian network (as described in Sect. \ref{sec:gaussian_training}), which can be considered agnostic to the strong non-Gaussian map features characteristic for \srolltwo{} maps.
+Given its good performance on \srolltwo{} simulations for $\tau\sim0.06$, we applied the Gaussian model to the \planck{} data.
+In this second case we obtain $\tau_{\rm NN}=0.0588\pm0.0063$, in agreement with the estimate reported in the literature, and with a similar level of uncertainty.

-As a robustness test of the NN approach, we also consider a second mask that retains a larger sky fraction of $f_{\rm sky}=0.6$, finding consistent results.
-The summary of our results is reported in Table~\ref{tab:planck_results_masks} and Figure~\ref{fig:planck_masks}, showing full stability of the retrieved $\tau_{\rm NN}$ estimations.
+As an additional robustness test of the NN approach, we considered a second mask that retains a larger sky fraction of $f_{\rm sky}=0.6$ and find consistent results.
+The summary of our results is reported in Table~\ref{tab:planck_results_masks} and Fig.~\ref{fig:planck_masks}, showing full stability of the retrieved $\tau_{\rm NN}$ estimations.